tiwari192/TajaNews/README.md

 A new Flutter application.

+# Software Requirements
+  Use one of the following IDE's:

+  Android Studio (Recommended)
+  VS Code(Optional)
+  Flutter: Use Stable Version 2.0

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a Dynamic News Application based on flutter .

 A few resources to get you started if this is your first Flutter project: